ripytide/sub2/README.md

-#this should be in sub2
+#this should be in sub 2